 Meanwhile, fifty-eight percent of students said juniors and seniors should be able to leave campus at any time, and 28 percent said that all students should be able to do so.

-Junior Darius Shabazi said all students should be able to leave because it teaches them independence and survival skills.
+Fels said upperclassmen should be able to leave because it teaches them independence and survival skills.

 “They’re close to really living on their own,” she said.